aappleby/aappleby.github.io/README.md

 # One year of full-time work on personal projects since leaving Google in March of 2023

 I worked at Google for a bit over 12 years.
 In March of 2023 I decided to leave Google and see how much I could accomplish in a year of working full-time on my own projects.
-Here is what I accomplished:
+Here is what I accomplished, in no particular order:

 - [Hancho](https://github.com/aappleby/hancho)
   - Created Hancho, my "simple and pleasant" build system.